 The adrenal glands can still make normal amounts of aldosterone.
 Symptoms

-Diagnosis starts with a medical history and physical examination.
+Diagnosis starts with a medical history and physical exam.
 If

 your doctor suspects adrenal insufficiency, he or she will check your blood

 cortisol and ACTH levels.
-Your doctor may recommend imaging tests of the
+You may have imaging tests of the

 adrenal glands, the pituitary gland, or the hypothalamus.

 If your doctor suspects secondary adrenocortical insufficiency, you

 may get infusions of ACTH on 2 days in a row.
 In most cases, your

 adrenal glands will make cortisol by the end of the

 second treatment.
 This is true even if you